pulyaevskiy/node-interop/README.md

 ### Node Interop

-> Usage: `import 'package:node_interop/node_interop.dart'`.
+> `import 'package:node_interop/node_interop.dart'`.

-Main library which only exposes globals like `require()` and `exports` as well as some convenience utilities.

-### Bindings

-> Usage: `import 'package:node_interop/bindings.dart'`.

-This library exposes NodeJS API bindings as-is.
-Not all of the APIs are exposed at this point, in fact, it's a small percentage.
+Main library which exposes NodeJS API bindings as-is.
+Not all of the APIs are implemented at this point, in fact, it's a small percentage.
 If you didn't find a class or method you were looking for, please create an issue or submit a pull request (even better!).